SharkSnack/shiren-4/content/system/npcs.md

   </tr>
   <tr>
     <td class="highlightYellow"><img src="../images/npc/smith_1.png"/><br/>Smith 1</td>
-    <td>Pay 1000G to increase a selected item's upgrade value by 1.<br/>If you're lucky, upgrade value will be increased by 3 instead.<br/>Select a Fuuma Shield+99 to turn it into a Helix Shield.</td>
+    <td>Pay 1000G to increase a selected item's upgrade value by 1.<br/>If you're lucky, upgrade value will be increased by 3 instead.<br/>Select a Legendary Fuuma+99 to turn it into a Helix Shield.</td>
   </tr>
   <tr>
     <td class="highlightYellow"><img src="../images/npc/smith_2.png"/><br/>Smith 2</td>
     <td>Pay 1000G and deposit a weapon or shield to increase its upgrade value.<br/>He'll return the item to you the next time you meet him, and the upgrade value will<br/>have increased by +7~13.
-The smith's skill increases each time you place an order,<br/>and after a number of orders, he can turn a Kabura Katana+99 into a Kaburagi.</td>
+The smith's skill increases each time you place an order,<br/>and after a number of orders, he can turn a S-Class Kabura+99 into a Kaburagi.</td>
   </tr>
   <tr>
     <td class="highlightYellow"><img src="../images/npc/upgrader.png"/><br/>Upgrader</td>